Analysis | China Tech Can’t Spend Its Way Out of This Mess

 Over at Alibaba, where revenue growth has been more robust, margins also took a dive for similar reasons.
 Alibaba is an e-commerce company that gets most of its revenue from advertising: Revenue from this core business climbed a more-than-respectable 54%.
 But the price it paid was a steep cut in operating margin at the division to 27.4%, which is less than half the level it was barely two years ago.

 Tencent, meanwhile, has chosen pragmatism over the blind chase for revenue.
-In the March quarter, management cut its sales and marketing spending by 24%.
+In the March quarter, management cut its sales and marketing spending by 24%, the most in four years.
 That helped boost operating income, despite across-the-board weakness in revenue, which grew 16.3%, the slowest pace on record.
 After removing the subcategory called other gains, which includes those from investments, the company reported its highest operating margin in a year.
 As a result, Tencent was the only company of the three to post a rise in operating profit, climbing 11% to a new record.(3)

 If Baidu, a 19-year-old Internet giant, is still struggling to get people to download its apps, there’s a problem.
 Alibaba and Baidu both suffer from the mistaken belief that spending money now, in the thick of an economic slowdown, will guarantee future revenue.